Section 4 – Health, Seniors and Caregivers

 Medical Expense Credit

 The expenses must not have been reimbursed nor be reimbursable.
-Details about this tax credit for 2018, including the minimum eligible expense threshold, can be found in Table I2 of the Schedule – Individuals Taxation for your province.
+Details about this tax credit for 2020, including the minimum eligible expense threshold, can be found in your province’s Individuals Taxation tables.

 1 The reference period is 24 months in the year of death of the taxpayer or a dependent.